TKussel/SecureEpilinker/docs/api_reference.md

    1. URL
    2. Other fields dependent on the data service such as caching information, pagesizes, etc.
  4. linkage configuration
-   1. Algorthimusetype
+   1. algorithm type
       * "epilink"
-   2. Score from which an entry is identified as a hit
+   2. score from which an entry is identified as a hit
-   3. Score below which an entry is treated as a non-hit.
+   3. score below which an entry is treated as a non-hit.
-   4. Existing Exchange Groups
+   4. existing Exchange Groups
-      1. Fields of the groups are identified by field names
+      1. fields of the groups are identified by field names
-   5. Information about the used fields
+   5. information about the used fields
-      1. Field name
+      1. field name
-      2. Frequency (see EpiLink paper)
+      2. frequency (cf. MainSEL publication)
-      3. Error rate (see EpiLink Paper)
+      3. error rate (cf. MainSEL publication)
-      4. Comparison type
+      4. comparison type
          * "dice" for scoring on dice coefficients.
          * "binary" for comparison on exact matches
-      5. Data type of fieldv.
+      5. data type of fieldv.
          * "bitmask"
          * "integer"
          * "number
          * "string"
-      6. Bit length of the field
+      6. bit length of the field

 The authentication information is passed as an object with an authentication type and the type appropriate information: